Oregon Tree Lighting

 Adopt-a-Hydrant

-This snow season, the Oregon Area Fire/EMS District is excited to launch our “Adopt a Hydrant” initiative, a community-driven effort to ensure faster emergency response times and keep our neighborhoods safe.
+This snow season, the Oregon Area Fire/EMS District is excited to continue our “Adopt a Hydrant” initiative, a community-driven effort to ensure faster emergency response times and keep our neighborhoods safe.

 During qualifying snowfall events, snow and ice can bury fire hydrants, making it difficult for our crews to access them in an emergency.
 When every second counts, the extra time spent digging out a hydrant could mean the difference between quickly containing a fire or it spreading uncontrollably.